i-walker/arrow-docset/README.md

 ## Contributions

 This beautiful library deserves a dash-docset.
-Help me to create a more discoverable version of this minimal example.
+Help me to create a more discoverable version.

-To enable all features we will use [dashing](https://github.com/technosophos/dashing) It is pretty straight-forward, we map [Dash Datatypes](https://kapeli.com/docsets#supportedentrytypes) to Arrow.
+To enable more features we will use [dashing](https://github.com/technosophos/dashing) It is pretty straight-forward, we map [Dash Datatypes](https://kapeli.com/docsets#supportedentrytypes) to Arrow.